Practical hybrid decoding scheme for parity-encoded spin systems

 Let us note two arrows $A$ and $B$ shown in Fig.\ref{fig:9}.
-They correspond to the annealing parameter sets $A=\{ \beta_{A},\gamma_{A}\}$ and $B=\{ \beta_{B},\gamma_{B}\}$ for which the success probability for decoding is maximized in the MCMC decoding (A) and the MCMC-BF hybrid decoding (B), respectively.
+They correspond to the sets of Lagrange weights $A=\{ \beta_{A},\gamma_{A}\}$ and $B=\{ \beta_{B},\gamma_{B}\}$ for which the success probability for decoding is maximized in the MCMC decoding (\textit{A}) and the MCMC-BF hybrid decoding (\textit{B}), respectively.
 The figure clearly indicates that the parameter sets suitable for use differ between the respective decoding methods.
-The left and right in Fig. \ref{fig:10} are the matrix plots showing the average error matrix $\langle \hat{\boldsymbol{e}}\rangle =\langle \hat{\boldsymbol{x}}\rangle \circ\hat{\boldsymbol{z}}$ over the set of samples $\{ \hat{\boldsymbol{x}}\} $ obtained from the MCMC sampler under the parameter sets $A$ and $B$, respectively.
+Figures \ref{fig:10}(a) and \ref{fig:10}(b) are matrix plots showing the average error matrix $\langle \hat{\textbf{e}}\rangle =\langle \hat{\textbf{x}}\rangle \circ\hat{\textbf{z}}$ over the set of samples $\{ \hat{\textbf{x}}\} $ obtained from the MCMC sampler under the parameter sets $A$ and $B$, respectively.
 The marginal probability $P_{c}$ that $\hat{x}_{ij}$ gives the correct value, i.e., $\hat{x}_{ij}=\hat{z}_{ij}$, is given by $P_{c}=\tfrac{1+\langle{\hat{e}_{ij}}\rangle }{2}$ .
-So, a negative entry in $\langle \hat{\boldsymbol{e}}\rangle $ indicates it is likely that there is an error in the corresponding entry in $\hat{\boldsymbol{x}}$.
-We can see that $\langle \hat{\boldsymbol{e}}\rangle$ depends on the chosen parameter sets.
-The average error matrix $\langle \hat{\boldsymbol{e}}\rangle$ in Fig.\ref{fig:10}(b) is consistent with the error matrix $\hat{\boldsymbol{e}}$ in Fig.\ref{fig:8}, because they were sampled with the same parameter set $B$.
-Note that it is highly likely to fail sampling a code-state by MCMC sampler for the set $B$ (see the lower left plot in Fig.\ref{fig:9}), while it is highly likely to succeed sampling a code-state by the MCMC sampler for the set $A$.
+So, a negative entry in $\langle \hat{\textbf{e}}\rangle $ indicates that it is likely that there is an error in the corresponding entry in $\hat{\textbf{x}}$.
+We can see that $\langle \hat{\textbf{e}}\rangle$ depends on the chosen parameter sets.
+The average error matrix $\langle \hat{\textbf{e}}\rangle$ in Fig.\ref{fig:10}(b) is consistent with the error matrix $\hat{\textbf{e}}$ in Fig.\ref{fig:8}, because they have been sampled with the same parameter set $B$.
+Note that it is highly likely to fail sampling a code state by the MCMC sampler for the set $B$ (see the lower left plot in Fig.\ref{fig:9}), while it is highly likely to succeed sampling a code state by the MCMC sampler for the set $A$.